-Nevertheless, connections to other sciences have been preserved: the mission of philosophy includes the examination of the general characteristics of scientific thinking, as well as the critical evaluation of the principles and methods of special sciences.
+Philosophy, although nowadays independent field of science, has preserved its connections to other sciences: the mission of philosophy includes the examination of the general characteristics of scientific thinking, as well as the critical evaluation of the principles and methods of special sciences.
 Thus, studies in philosophy and other disciplines can be merged in a productive manner.

 Research areas in philosophy

 - Logic studies the rules of formally valid inference, formal languages and philosophical applications of logical concept analysis.

 - Epistemology studies the possibilities and limits, as well as the principles and certainty of knowledge.

 - Ontology and metaphysics examine the fundamental nature of being.